-Lambeth provider, Market Position Statement Survey 2023 We want to ensure that Lambeth health and care providers support the delivery of Lambeth's Employment and Skills Strategy.
+We want to ensure that Lambeth health and care providers support the delivery of Lambeth's Employment and Skills Strategy.
 Providers have an important role to play in upskilling and training people with skills for work and supporting residents into employment pathways, with a particular focus on Lambeth's residents who are young, disabled and / or from Black and Multi Ethnic backgrounds.

 - Lambeth Placement Transformation Strategy: starting with learning disability placements, we will engage with providers to design a clear contractual framework to ensure consistency and best value for accommodation-based placements.
-In the second phase of this initiative, we will engage care home providers in work to agree placement rates that are sustainable for both the provider and council.

-- Lambeth Council will implement the Unison

-Ethical Care Charter via new home care

-contracts starting from April 2024: providers

-are contractually committed to upholding the

-Ethical Care Charter, including payment of travel

-time to care workers.
+In the second phase of this initiative, we will engage care home providers in work to agree placement rates that are sustainable for both the provider and council. - Lambeth Council will implement the Unison Ethical Care Charter via new home care contracts starting from April 2024: providers are contractually committed to upholding the Ethical Care Charter, including payment of travel time to care workers.

-- We want to explore innovative and creative models of joint working with providers of accommodation-based services to enable long term financial sustainability for the local authority and providers. - We are working with care homes to deliver a Digital Transformation programme, providing greater access to technology, tools, and patient information through digital developments.
+- We expect providers of accommodationbased services to explore innovative and creative models of care in partnership with Adult Social Care through our Right Sized care approach.
+Through this we aim to enable long term financial sustainability for the local authority and for providers. - We are working with care homes to deliver a Digital Transformation programme, providing greater access to technology, tools, and patient information through digital developments.
 We will improve the quality and safety of care with real-time data integrated into the NHS, through the Digitisation of social care records, NHS mail, Proxy Access and Acoustic monitoring for falls. - We will continue to explore opportunities for integration of health and social care services for effective use of shared resources for person-centred care.
 This will include the ongoing development of the Lambeth Better Care Fund: current priorities are improving discharge from hospital to the community and continued development of the alliance approach to a localised community response to need, with a focus on addressing inequalities. - We will work with Lambeth health and care providers to understand and address workforce challenges, building on our work with home care providers and care homes via the Market Sustainability and Improvement Fund and the cost of care exercises completed with these markets.
 We will work with Lambeth care providers to promote opportunities for training and recruitment support.